3. SW4RM Protocol Specification¶

 -

-Agent Discovery & Registration: A2A's Agent Cards align closely with our Registry & Discovery module—even though we haven't explicitly structured Agent Card, our system supports name, capabilities, modality, and description in the registry (§14).
+Agent Discovery and Registration: A2A Agent Cards align with SW4RM Registry and Discovery module.
+SW4RM supports name, capabilities, modality, and description in the registry (§14).
+SW4RM does not use the Agent Card structure explicitly.

 -

-Secure Communication & Modality Support: Our use of gRPC with optional signing and multi-modal content types corresponds to A2A's modality-agnostic design and enterprise security foundation.
+Secure Communication and Modality Support: SW4RM uses gRPC with optional signing and multi-modal content types.
+This corresponds to A2A's modality-agnostic design and enterprise security foundation.

 -

-Long-Running Tasks & States: A2A's support for long-running workflows parallels our task lifecycle, message states, and streaming tool calls.
+Long-Running Tasks and States: A2A supports long-running workflows.
+SW4RM provides a parallel implementation through task lifecycle, message states, and streaming tool calls.

 Complementary Design Philosophy:

-Google's A2A focuses on secure, interoperable agent messaging across enterprise boundaries, emphasizing discovery, modality negotiation, and long-running tasks.
-SW4RM defines the deeper machinery—scheduling, cancellation, preemption, idempotency, negotiation, worktree confinement, logs, and tool integration.
-These two can co-exist: use A2A for agent-to-agent orchestration and SW4RM for a resilient internal engine.
+Google's A2A focuses on secure, interoperable agent messaging across enterprise boundaries.
+A2A emphasizes discovery, modality negotiation, and long-running tasks.
+SW4RM defines deeper machinery: scheduling, cancellation, preemption, idempotency, negotiation, worktree confinement, logs, and tool integration.
+You can use both together: A2A for agent-to-agent orchestration and SW4RM for a resilient internal engine.

 3.10.
 Next Steps¶